shakthivel10/Casting-Agency/README.md

 ### Running the server locally
 1. Create a local Postgres database.
-2. Create environment variable DATABASE_URL and set it to database URL.
+2. Create environment variable DATABASE_URL and set it to the database's URL.
 Example:
 ```bash
 export DATABASE_URL=postgresql://$USER@localhost:5432/<your_db_name>